 "Adam's pretty good with the weird, abstract details, and I'm pretty solid on the storytelling," Anderson says.

 Since adding Tony Mann on keyboards and Dave Goedde on drums, the band has graduated from fruit-basket gigs to some of Seattle's most prominent stages, places like The Tractor Tavern, the seat of Seattle's roots-rock Americana scene.
-They've headlined regionally in Boise, Portland, Spokane, Yakima, gigged in Chicago and Minneapolis.
+They've head lined regionally in Boise, Portland, Spokane, Yakima, gigged in Chicago and Minneapolis.
 They've toured internationally (Germany, Holland, Costa Rica, Australia) on numerous occasions and last fall landed a slot in the prestigious Iceland Airwaves Festival in Reykjavik after winning the Seattle Weekly's 2010 REVERB festival Favorite Band poll.
+In 2013, they played The Gorge at Watershed Festival, along with more established artists like Toby Keith, Brad Paisley and Luke Bryan.

 Additionally, for the first time in any of the band members' history, they signed a record deal.
-The results of that deal -- the new album "Hard Water" and the accompanying support of Spark & Shine Records -- have the band primed for a 2011 summer tour all over the Northwest and to large stages at national festivals including Musikfest (Bethlehem, PA) and Bumbershoot (Seattle).
+The results of that deal -- two albums, the new album "Victory and Ruins" and the 2010 release "Hard Water" and the accompanying support of Spark & Shine Records -- have the band primed for exposure well beyond Washington State.

 "We've been very fortunate in a lot of regards," Anderson says.
 "Considering we started off at the Mukilteo farmers market, I think we're doing pretty well."